Nethereum/Nethereum-Explorer-Wallet-Template-Blazor/README.md

 To achieve this it will be required to create:

 1. Blazor / WASM UI Scheduler
-2. MVVM (Command / Property Binding)
+2. MVVM (Command / Property Binding) Sample of MVVM (Not Reactive UI https://blog.jeremylikness.com/mvvm-support-in-blazor-dbc38060a4a0)
-3. ...
+3. Messaging Sample of Blazor.RxMessaging https://github.com/bmsantos/RxBlazor